auggie05/CC-Utils-trx/README.md

 # CC-utils-trx
-trx is a utility to transmit and receive messages in the Minecraft mod CC:Tweaked.
+trx is a utility to transmit and receive messages between computers in the Minecraft mod CC:Tweaked.

 ## Current functionality: